-116. The verification report contains:
+115. The verification report contains:

-- (a) A confirmation that appropriate Monitoring Report Sheet of the applied methodology has been used; - (b) A confirmation that a set of data for the specified monitoring period was complete, or a list of actions taken by the TPE in line with the guidance from the Joint Committee when partial data are unavailable; - (c) A description of how the TPE checked reported data;

-(d) An opinion as to whether assumptions, emission factors, default values, and other reference values that were applied in the calculations have been justified.
+- (a) A confirmation that appropriate Monitoring Report Sheet of the applied methodology has been used; - (b) A confirmation that a set of data for the specified monitoring period was complete, or a list of actions taken by the TPE in line with the guidance from the Joint Committee when partial data are unavailable; - (c) A description of how the TPE checked reported data; - (d) An opinion as to whether assumptions, measured and calculated value as activity data and other parameters, emission factors, default values, and other reference values that were applied in the calculations have been justified.